 #2: Have an Effective Sales Page

 Your Facebook ad needs to link somewhere, and it should really be a sales page.
 Simply sending potential clients to your main website homepage is not a great way of getting them to interact with your business in any meaningful way.
-You can set up the necessary forms using a program like Formstack or Leadpages.
+You can set up the necessary forms using a program like Leadpages.